Skip to main content

 Legitimation

-Access control to AEAT buildings is carried out following certain security protocols that culminate in the authorization of access by personnel from outside the building.
+Access control to the AEAT buildings is carried out following certain security protocols that culminate with the authorization of access to the building by personnel not belonging to it.

-In this way, all personnel outside a building are subjected to various identity checks and radiological inspections, both personally (carried out using metal detector arcs) and the belongings they carry and intend to bring into the building (carried out using ray inspection equipment).
-X).
+In this way, all personnel not belonging to a building are subject to various identity checks and radiological inspections of both personnel (carried out using metal detectors) and the belongings they carry and intend to bring into the building (carried out using X-ray inspection equipment).

-In any case, the data collection carried out on a person who accesses a building is done for security reasons.
-The data collected is the minimum necessary to correctly identify the person who accesses the building, whether for the first time or occasionally.
+In any case, data collection from a person entering a building is done for security reasons.
+The data collected is the minimum necessary to correctly identify the person who enters the building, whether for the first time or occasionally.

 This is based on article 32 “Security guards and their specialty” of Law 5/2014 on Private Security, which establishes: